D3dl3g/Magic-Mirror/README.md

 ### Installing MagicMirror

+the below section i have stopped using as a source for install... i now use install scripts listed here https://github.com/sdetweil/MagicMirror_scripts

 Now thats all the underlying systems taken care off, its time to "git" MM.
 ```
 git clone https://github.com/MichMich/MagicMirror